Aufbau Suppressed Coupled Cluster Theory for Doubly Excited States: Theory

 To suppress the coefficient on the Aufbau determinant and produce the desired excited state, ASCC introduces a second exponential with a de-excitation operator $\hat{S}^{\dagger}$.
 For 1-CSF singly excited states, the resulting ansatz is

 in which effective choices for $\eta$ and $\hat{S}$ are as follows. \cite{tuckmanImprovingAufbauSuppressedCoupled2025}

 Here, $h$ labels a spin-up hole orbital, defined as one that is occupied in the Aufbau determinant but unoccupied in at least one of the primary (i.e., large-coefficient) configurations of the reference state we are attempting to add a weak correlation treatment to.
 Likewise, $p$ labels a spin-up particle orbital, defined as one that is unoccupied in the Aufbau determinant but occupied in at least one of the reference's primary configurations.
-Spin-down hole and particle orbitals are labeled as and $\bar{h}$ and $\bar{p}$, respectively.
+Orbital labels with an overbar (e.g., $\bar{p}$) indicate spin-down orbitals.